bkamapantula/Managers-Alphabet/README.md

 # Managers-Alphabet
-Good practices as a manager.
+Good practices as an engineering manager.
+Generally, these apply to managers who aren't engineers too.

+*Note: my experience is in software industry, academic research.
+Hence, your mileage may vary.*

 I've been at [Gramener](https://gramener.com) for over three years and 19 months of those as an engineering manager.
+Real-time experience in projects and dealing with people simultaneously helped me understand different situations.

 Clearbit's [Manager's Handbook](https://blog.clearbit.com/managers-handbook-tldr/) was a trigger to curate best practices.
 I realized Clearbit's version of handbook can be more explicit for easier understanding and adoption.

 A not too different version of the document was adopted at Gramener.
+Links to contexts internal to Gramener (calendars, learning material) have been removed due to authentication restrictions.

 - Table of Contents
   - Appraisal Discussions